 As part of our commitment to security, bipp believes that working with skilled security researchers can identify weaknesses in any technology.
 We encourage the security community to help disclose security vulnerabilities to us in a responsible way.

-- If you believe you've discovered a potential vulnerability, please let us know by filling the form here or by emailing us at firstname.lastname@example.org.
+- If you believe you've discovered a potential vulnerability, please let us know by emailing us at firstname.lastname@example.org.
 We will acknowledge the same within three working days.